Trubisky, Bears get offense on track, beat Redskins 31-15

 INJURIES

-Bears: DT Akiem Hicks left early in the fourth quarter with a knee injury. … RT Bobby Massie was a surprise scratch after not being listed on the injury report. … DE Bilal Nichols was out with a broken hand.
+Bears: DT Akiem Hicks left early in the fourth quarter with a knee injury. … RT Bobby Massie was a surprise scratch with what coach Matt Nagy called “a small case of vertigo.” … DE Bilal Nichols was out with a broken hand.

-Redskins: Briefly lost RG Brandon Scherff, C Chase Roullier and LG Ereck Flowers to various injuries. … TE Jordan Reed (concussion) missed a third consecutive game and CB Quinton Dunbar (knee) was out for the second week in a row.
+Redskins: TE Jordan Reed (concussion) missed a third consecutive game, and CB Quinton Dunbar (knee) was out for the second week in a row.

 UP NEXT